lluis90badia/lbadialabwork/syria_final_project/README.md

 About the differences between gender, in general, the male population has been greater than the female.
 There are no major divergences between them, except that there is more presence of male refugees in Germany than in the female population, which reflects that it was more difficult for them to reach greater objectives for better prospects.

 ## Top Asylum-Seeker/Applicant countries

+Finally, the last part is focused on displaying which countries had more applications from Syrian seeking-population to become a refugee and be able to receive benefits from the asylum state.

 First of all, it is important to understand the difference between a refugee and an asylum-seeker/applicant: